 A Basic Wedding Budget Calculation

-The most basic way to determine your budget and a good starting point are to calculate the following:
+The most basic way to determine your budget and a good starting point is to calculate the following:

 - Number of Guests